RJWANGbioinfo/APAlyzer/README.md

 ```
 The output contains 4 columns: ‘gene symbol’ describes gene information;
 ‘RED’ is relative expression difference between two groups; ‘pvalue’ is
-statistical significance based on the Fisher’s exact test; and ‘APAreg’
+statistical significance based on the Fisher’s exact test; ‘p_adj’ is FDR
-is 3’UTR APA regulation pattern in the gene.
-We define 3 types in ‘APAreg’,
+adjusted  pvalue and ‘APAreg’ is 3’UTR APA regulation pattern in the gene.
-‘UP’ means aUTR abundance in the treatment group (‘KD’ in this case) is at
+We define 3 types in ‘APAreg’, ‘UP’ means aUTR abundance in the treatment group
-least 5% higher than that in control (‘NT’ in this case), and ‘pvalue’<0.05;
+ (‘KD’ in this case) is at least 5% higher than that in control
-‘DN’ means aUTR abundance is 5% lower in treatment than that in control and
+ (‘NT’ in this case), and ‘pvalue’<0.05; ‘DN’ means aUTR abundance is 5% lower
-p-value<0.05; ‘NC’ are the remaining genes.
+ in treatment than that in control and p-value<0.05; ‘NC’ are the remaining
+ genes.
 With respect to 3’UTR size changes,
 ‘UP’ means 3’UTR shortening, and ‘DN’ 3’UTR lengthening.

 For the replicate design, we use t-test for significance analysis.
 However,